You're the Architect of a Record Breaking Price for Your…

 I’ve heard a number of convincing arguments for both a bubble and an extended period of growth in new housing development and resale housing price growth in Toronto.
 And I’ve heard before that money from China has no effect on the market, and from others, that today’s real estate market is driven by Chinese money.
 The banks and CREA just can’t get their stories straight and the media doesn’t report on how badly their forecasts were off the mark in previous years.

-Fully 10% of new condominiums being built in central Toronto are now going to foreign buyers, according to a survey released in April by the Canada Mortgage and Housing Corporation (CMHC); veterans of the city’s rough-and-tumble real estate market believe the vast majority are mainland Chinese investors 10% doesn’t seem like a big number and we’re told that Chinese buyers are only interested in luxury priced properties.
+Fully 10% of new condominiums being built in central Toronto were being purchased to foreign buyers, according to a survey released in April by the Canada Mortgage and Housing Corporation (CMHC); veterans of the city’s rough-and-tumble real estate market believe the vast majority were mainland Chinese investors 10% doesn’t seem like a big number and we’re told that Chinese buyers are only interested in luxury priced properties.
+However, recently TREB indicated that foreign buyers only comprised 1% of total property sales in the GTA.

-Strangely, CREA is forecasting a marked slowdown in housing start for 2017 to a flat market for Toronto, Mississauga and Vancouver.
+CREA forecasted a marked slowdown in housing start for 2017 to a flat market for Toronto, Mississauga and Vancouver.
 But they admit the market is still very intense.
 In fact, in my town, sold over-asking price stickers are on almost every sold sign.
 There’s not just a few bids on these homes, sometimes there are a lot.
 It would take a serious economic recession or government action to get rid of all those buyers.
-Given how troubled our economy still is, in Ontario, it’s unlikely any government would push it into recession.

 In a low oil price world, the Toronto and Vancouver economies have benefited and that has to be the key factor.
 And we haven’t benefited much because manufacturing jobs didn’t come back.
 In fact, even with the low loonie, jobs still moved to Mexico and China.